Blog & Insights

 The Growth Projector lets you enter an investment amount, set a yield and time horizon, and toggle reinvestment — then shows projected value and total income over time.
 Here is how to use it effectively and what the numbers actually mean.

-STRC vs SATA: Comparing Two High-Yield Income Assets
+STRC vs SATA: Comparing Two Preferred Income Assets

 What Is Effective Yield and Why It Matters for Income Investors

-Bitcoin Treasury Companies and Why They Issue High-Yield Preferred Equity
+Bitcoin Treasury Companies and Why They Issue Preferred Equity

 How STRC Works: Strategy's Perpetual Preferred Stock Explained